HETDEX/pyhetdex/README.md

 readable

 ## Installation

-The repository can be obtained from the svn repository using the following command
+The code can be obtained from the svn repository using the following command (this step is not necessary if the option `4` below is used)

     svn checkout svn://luna.mpe.mpg.de/pyhetdex/trunk

-To use the `pyhetdex` library it's possible to use one of the following options
+To use the library there you can use one of the following options (options 2, 3 and 4 install the library in locations already within the python path):

 1. add `pyhetdex` to the python path.
 E.g. in bash: